googleNewIconwhatsapp iconTwitterIconinstagramIcon

 2. IIT-JEE Exam - India

-IIT-JEE exam stands for Indian Institute of Technology - Joint Entrance Examination.
+IIT-JEE exam stands for the Indian Institute of Technology - Joint Entrance Examination.
 It is the 2nd hardest exam in the world.
 This is a national-level engineering entrance test that is held in India.
 The exam is conducted under the guidance of the Joint Admission Board (JAB), India.

 About the Exam